gtsteffaniak/filebrowser/README.md

 > Starting with v0.2.4 *ALL* share links need to be re-created (due to
 > security fix).

-Filebrowser Quantum is a fork of the filebrowser opensource project with the following changes:
+FileBrowser Quantum is a fork of the filebrowser opensource project with the following changes:

   1. [x] Enhanced lightning fast indexed search